 Continue to 2 of 2 below.

-- For pieced quilt blocks at corners, the unfinished width of borders should match the unfinished dimensions of the corner blocks.
-For instance, if border strips are 4 1/2 inches wide before sewing them to the quilt, the squares or blocks should measure 4 1/2 inches x 4 1/2 inches.
+- For pieced quilt blocks at the corners, the unfinished width of borders should match the unfinished dimensions of the corner blocks.
+For instance, if border strips are 4 1/2 inches wide before sewing them to the quilt, the squares or blocks should measure 4 1/2 inches by 4 1/2 inches.